|

 work to Christians.
 Indeed, at the present moment, our work

-is nine-tenths for the Jews, yet we do stem from the Christian
+is nine-tenths for the Jews, yet we do stem from the

-tradition, and the cross does symbolize Christianity and its
+Christian tradition, and the cross does symbolize

-central theme of sacrificial love."
+Christianity and its central theme of sacrificial love."

-The flaming
+The

-The story
+The

-designed the flaming chalice, he had never seen a Unitarian
+service.
+When Deutsch designed the flaming chalice, he had

-or Universalist church or heard a sermon.
-What he had seen
+never seen a Unitarian or Universalist church or heard a

-others in a time of urgent need.
+were willing to risk all for others in a time of urgent

 Today,